-Problematic heart murmurs are most often related to defective heart valves.
+Abnormal heart murmurs in adults are related to defective heart valves.
 Some heart murmurs are not considered to be a problem and may be referred to as “innocent murmurs.”
-Valve disease-related heart murmurs can be either:

 Not every murmur is associated with valve disease.
 Murmurs can also be caused by conditions that may temporarily increase blood flow such as:

 Rapid growth spurts in children

 Diagnosing The Cause: Types of Heart Murmurs

 Your healthcare provider will probably investigate the root cause of the heart murmur.
 Clues about the cause can be explored based on how loud the sound is, graded from 1 to 6.
 A grade of 1 out of 6 (1/6) is very faint, heard only with a special effort.